jelmer/lintian-brush/README.md

    Set to either ``allow`` or ``disallow``.
  * ``OPINIONATED``: Set to ``yes`` or ``no``.
 If ``no``, fixers are not expected to make changes in which there is no obvious single correct fix.

+For fixer written in python, the ``lintian_brush.fixer`` module can be used for convenient access to these variables.

 A fixer should write a short description of the changes it has made to standard out; this will be used for the commit message.